 - Florida Commission for the Transportation Disadvantaged

 The MPO website is regularly updated and is designed to be a source of current and useful information.
 Easily accessible information is also found on the links provided here.

-All MPO meetings and events are open to the public and are advertised on this site as well as in the local newspaper.
+All MPO meetings and events are open to the public and are advertised on this site.
 During each meeting, there is an opportunity to learn more about current issues affecting transportation in Martin County as well as a public comment period.
 Also, if you would like to become a member of an Advisory Committee, you are encouraged to apply for one of the vacancies listed here.